autodesk-platform-services/aps-tutorial-postman/ModelDerivative_02/instructions/task-3.md

     Note the `urn` attribute in the JSON response.
 This is the URL-safe Base64 encoded URN of the source file.
 A script in the **Tests** tab, saves this value to a variable named `t2_url_safe_urn_of_source`.

-## Check status of translation job
+## Check Status of Translation Job

-When you kick off a translation job, it takes time to complete.
+Translation jobs take time to complete.
 There are two ways to check if the translation job is done:

 - Periodically check the status of the translation job.
 - Set up a webhook to notify you when the job is done.

-For the purpose of this walkthrough you will check the status of the translation job.
+For this walkthrough, you will check the status of the translation job.
 For more information on webhooks, see the [documentation on Model Derivative webhook events](https://aps.autodesk.com/en/docs/webhooks/v1/reference/events/model_derivative_events)

 1. In the Postman sidebar, click **Task 3 - Translate Source File > Check Status of Job**.
 The request loads.